neonatura/shioncoin_2.x/README.md

 <h4>Part of the Share Library Suite.</b>

 <h3>Stratum + SHC + USDe Coin Service</h3>
-A stratum server for the SHC and USDe virtual currency is embedded into the shc and usde coin services via the program "shcoind".
-The "shc" and "usde" client programs are provided to perform RPC commands against the coin server.
+The SHC and USDE virtual currency coin services, and a stratum service to handle mining, is embedded into the shc and usde coin services via the program "shcoind".
+The "shc" and "usde" client programs are provided to perform RPC commands against their respective coin services.

 Note: No daemon or utility programs from the share library suite is required in order to run the coin+stratum service.
 The C share library is staticly linked against the coin services, and a 'make install' is not required to run the program.